1505 University Avenue

 T: 303-492-5148 (1-800-331-2801)

 The mission of the Division of Continuing Education is to provide quality, innovative, lifelong learning opportunities to a diverse student population by extending the educational resources of the University of Colorado Boulder.
-A variety of credit courses, seminars, noncredit, certificate, and degree programs are offered though Continuing Education, which also administers CU Boulder's Summer Session.
+Continuing Education offers a variety of evening and online courses for university credit, certificates and collaborates with departments across campus to deliver degree programs.
+The division facilitates nondegree enrollment in main campus classes for visiting students, high school students and auditors.
+(Nondegree refers to students who have not been formerly admitted to a CU Boulder degree program.)
+Continuing Education is also involved in the administration of CU Boulder's Summer Session.
 Only university-approved faculty teach in Continuing Education programs.

 Applied Music Program